trinitronx/primer-field-magnetic-bowl-array/PC-110/README.md

 # Files for Rapid Prototyping of Magnetic Bowl Array

 The files below allow you to produce a bowl-shaped magnetic array with Rapid Prototyping machines or through a [Rapid Prototyping Service][1].
-The best file type to use for rapid prototyping is normally .stl.
+The best file type to use for rapid prototyping is normally `.stl`.
 Here is a direct link to our file

 PC 110 with array hole.stl